|

 Was he hiding more money in an attempt to build the suspense?

 If so, it was working.
-I was so tense I could hardly stand it.
+I was so tense I was ready to burst.

 Suddenly hopeful, I peered at him for clues.
 But then I